My i3 config: Part one

 Current i3 config

 My current i3 config, the file you need to edit in order to change aspects of the i3 window manager, keeps changing.
 It's always evolving as I am using my system.
-At this point in time, my config looks like this.
+You can see the current version here.

 A closer look